manuelAlonsoPerez/stories_viewer/README.md

 ## Project Description:

-This project creates a table from the top 100 most popular Js repositories on gitHub.
-The repositories are  fetched from  the [following](https://api.github.com/search/repositories?q=language:javascript&sort=stars&order=desc&per_page=100 "following") Api.
+This project creates a table from most popular stories on Hacker News.
+The stories are  fetched from  the [following](https://github.com/HackerNews/API) Api.

-The table loader component allows us to see 20 repositories  at a time  with its details, having the possibility to navigate through the table to see the rest of repositories fetched.
+The table loader component allows us to see 10 stories  at a time  with its details, having the possibility to see the details for a selected story.

+The project includes also a chart showing the scores for the 10 stories.
+The chart is created using [Uber react-vis](https://uber.github.io/react-vis/documentation/welcome-to-react-vis) library.

 ## Installing: